Avinaykumar26/Analysis-and-Monitoring-System-for-Kundalini-Tantra-Practices-and-Meditation/README.md

 - Chart.js: For visualizing progress data.

 ## License
-This project is licensed under the MIT License.
+This project is licensed and no one can copy , clone , can not use this project in any form eith or no profit or profit ,